JacopoMangiavacchi/azmlops/README.md

 A Pipeline object contains an ordered sequence of one or more PipelineStep objects.
 Each PipelineStep object is configured reusing the same concepts described above for defining DataStorage, DataReference, DataSet, Python environment and script folder and main script file.

 Finally, Pipeline are submitted for execution to run on a AML Compute environment as part of an Experiment.

 ### Modularity and Transparent execution of Steps as Experiments or full Pipeline

-A fundamental element in the design of the **azmlops** tool is the complete reusability of the Python script files and folders that could be transparently reused and submitted as individual Experiment or as sequence of steps of a more complex Pipeline.
+A fundamental element in the design of the **azmlops** tool is the complete reusability of Job resources such as the Python script files and folders that could be transparently reused and submitted as individual Job or as sequence of steps of a more complex Pipeline.

 ### YAML Configuration file for Pipeline

-This **azmlops** CLI tool utilize a **single YAML file** for configuring all the following necessary information needed to submit and run a Pipeline in AML:
+This **azmlops** CLI tool utilize a **single YAML file** for configuring all the following necessary information needed to submit and run a Pipeline as AML Experiment:

 - A pipeline name
 - ...

 [WORK IN PROGRESS]

-> Example of a pipeline YAML configuration file reusing the same  *copy_data* sample script used in an Experiment above:
+> Example of a pipeline YAML configuration file reusing the same  *copy_data* sample script used in an Job Experiment above:

 ```yaml
 ---